-Five wide receivers currently rank inside PFF's top-32 overall prospect rankings, including Garrett Wilson, Jameson Williams, Drake London, Chris Olave and Treylon Burks.
+Five wide receivers currently rank inside PFF's top-25 overall prospect rankings, including Jameson Williams, Drake London, Garrett Wilson, Chris Olave and Skyy Moore.

 4. Chris Olave, Ohio State

 Pickens tore his ACL last spring and only came back for Georgia in the last game of the regular season.
-A lot of his draft stock will lie on how he performs in the playoffs.
+He was a potential WR1 after a massive freshman year but never built upon it.

 Tolbert is one of the best big-play threats in college football.
 His 16 deep receptions ranked fifth in all of college football in 2021.

 Dotson is one of the most difficult receivers to cover in the class.
 While he has some size concerns at only 5-foot-11 and 184 pounds, Dotson played through contact more than enough to alleviate any worries.
 He dropped only two of his 93 catchable targets last season.

 Metchie is one of the most polished route-runners in the draft class.
 It's why he hauled in 96 catches for 1,142 yards with eight scores in 2021.
 An ACL tear suffered in the SEC championship game throws a wrench into his evaluation, but he's a safe bet when healthy.